ramon-fake/sd_mc_workshop/README.md

 Details on how to participate, including registration information and prerequisites for the workshop.

 ## Contact
-For more information or inquiries, contact the organizers.
+For more information or inquiries, contact the organizers through [this page](https://www.ppgf.eventos.ufpa.br/Workshop_DSAFA_2023/index.html)

 ## Acknowledgments
 Thanks to PPGF, CNPq, CAPES and INCT for their support in making this workshop possible.